cpske/ISP/web/index.md

 ncat -v -l -p 8000
 ```
 then in a web browser, open the URL `http://localhost:8000`.
-You should see some text (HTTP request from web broswer) shown in the netcat window.
+You should see some text (HTTP request from the web broswer) in the netcat window.
 You can close the window or type CTRL-C to kill the netcat process.

 ## Web Frameworks

-A **framework** provides reusable, customizable software for creating a particular type of application.
+A **framework** provides reusable code for creating a particular type of application.
+Web frameworks provide both code and services, such as parsing HTTP requests, formatting HTTP responses, managing cookies and sessions, and much more.
-Modern web apps are primarily written using web frameworks; no one would try to
+Modern web apps are primarily written using web frameworks; writing a
-write a web app "from scratch", except as a learning project.
+web app "from scratch" is a huge project.

 **Back-end** frameworks run a a server, handle client requests, create responses (web pages), manage data, and contain application logic.
 For many apps, a backend framework is all that is needed.